victorchan764/DAT405/README.md

 # dat405
-This is the GitHub page for Victor Chan
+This is the README for the DAT405 Module for Victor Chan